TheHonestHare/zkinder/README.md

     - support same features as arrays, plus different length patterns
 - extracting values out via `bind`
 - matching aginst anything via `__`
+- matching on integer ranges via `range`
+- extracting values out only if it matches a predicate with `bind_if`
 - support for creating your own match predicates
   - both `bind` and `__` use no special casing, you could implement yourself
   - any custom matcher must be of type `fn (comptime type) CustomMatcher`